faizaiqbalsyed/github.io/experience.md

 - **"NLP Launchpad"** Workshop: SZABIST University, October 24, 2025
 This session introduces the essential foundations of Natural Language Processing (NLP), from text preprocessing and part-of-speech (POS) tagging to n-gram modeling and text classification.
 You’ll also learn how to visualize linguistic data using word clouds and explore how these core techniques power modern language understanding systems.

-- **SMM Workshop**: (Interspeech 2024 – Presenter) Presented paper titled ”An Explainable AI Approach to Speech-Based Alzheimer’s Dementia Screening”, published by ISCA.
+- **SMM Workshop**: (Interspeech – Presenter), September 9, 2024
+Presented paper titled ”An Explainable AI Approach to Speech-Based Alzheimer’s Dementia Screening”, published by ISCA.